Matthew Henry Phineas Riall Sankey: Biography

-Sankey was born at Nenagh in County Tipperary in 1853 the son of General William Sankey, C.B.
+Sankey was born at Nenagh in County Tipperary in 1853 as the son of General William Sankey, CB.
 He received his first education in Switzerland and at Mr. Rippon's School at Woolwich.
-Here from 1871 to 1873 he attended the Royal Military Academy, and from 1874 to 1876 the School of Military Engineering in Chatham.
+Here from 1871 to 1873 he attended the Royal Military Academy, and from 1874 to 1876 the School of Military Engineering in Chatham, Kent.
 He married Elisabeth Pym on 5 July 1876.

 In the last years of his studies Sankey started as research-assistant of the Royal Commission on Railway Accidents making calculations and experiments on railway-brakes and trails.
-After graduation he started at the British Army, first on the War Office on architectural design, then leading a drawing office of 16 draughtsmen in Manchester.
-In Gibraltar he was superintended at the construction of barracks for a Military Telegraphs station.
+After graduation he started at the British Army, first at the War Office on architectural design, then leading a drawing office of sixteen draughtsmen in Manchester.
+In Gibraltar he was superintended at the construction of barracks for a military telegraph station.
 From 1879 to 1882 he was instructor at the Royal Military College, Kingston, Canada, and from 1882 to 1889 back in England working for the Ordnance Survey Establishment at Southampton.

 From 1889 to 1904 he was a member of the board of directors of Willans & Robinson engineers.
-He was appointed lead engineer and steam engine designer in 1892 after Mr. Willans died.
+He was appointed lead engineer and steam engine designer in 1892 after Willans died.
 Later he designed their new Victoria Works at Rugby.
 From 1904 to 1909 he was a consulting engineer in the steam and internal-combustion engineering industry.
 From 1909 until his death in 1925 he was a board member of Marconi's Wireless Telegraph Company, Ltd, and on the board of some other companies.